 Your aim with a casualty who has been stung is to reduce as far as possible any swelling or discomfort.

 If the casualty is showing any of the following signs or symptoms, you need to call “999” immediately for help and advice!

-- They Have been stung in the mouth, or on the head or neck.
+- Get stung in the mouth, or on the head or neck.

 Signs and symptoms of a mild reaction to insect stings

 - Localised swelling

 - Hot, constricted